A Bee-ginner's Guide to Herbalism

 The easiest plant to locate is Hydele.
 The large red blossoms stand out very well in the leafy green terrain.

-Step onto the plant when you are ready and you will recieve a popup message.
+Step onto the plant when you are ready and you will receive a popup message.

 Depending on your situation, you can choose to prepare the potion alone or with an assistant.
 As this message says, your success chance increases with an assistant, as does the number of potions yielded.